What you need to know

-The City is located on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Peoples who have lived on these lands since time immemorial.
+The City is located on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations Peoples who have lived on these lands since time immemorial.

 We are committed to stewarding strong relationships with the local Nations through ongoing communication and partnership development.